DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 "You asked why I'm pretending to be a man.
 There is a simple answer to that.
 For such organization it is really convenient for me to just pretend to be a man.
-I've been taught by my father, for this moment when he'll no longer be able to take command himself."
+I've been taught by my father, for this exact moment when he'll no longer be able to take command himself."

 "I heard your father retired after serious injury."